-If you have any questions concerning these programs, please call our Customer Assistance Department at 817/246-6336 between the hours of 9:00 A.M. and 4:30 P.M.
+If you have any questions concerning these programs, please call our Customer Assistance Department at 817/246-6536 between the hours of 9:00 A.M. and 4:30 P.M.
 (Central Time).
-He regret that this is not a toll-free number, and we cannot accept collect calls.11101 computer baseball!!!y related questions you may have.
-This service is provided free of charge to our users.
+We regret that this is not a toll-free number, and we cannot accept collect calls.